Sheep 201 logo

 Calculating Age-Corrected Weaning Weights

-The first step is to adjust weaning weights to a common day of age.
-For lambs that are weaned at less than 75 days of age (on-average), 60-day weaning weights should be calculated.
-For lambs weaned over 75 days of age, 90-day weaning weights should be calculated.
-To do this, you need to determine the lamb's pre-weaning average daily gain (ADG).
+The first step is to correct weaning weights to a common day of age.
+Weaning age varies by production system.
+For lambs that are weaned at less than 75 days of age, 60-day weaning weights should be calculated.
+For lambs weaned between 75 and 100 days of age, 90-day weaning weights are usually calculated.
+120 day weaning weights are common for lambs raised in more extensive production systems, such as those common to the range.
+Weaning weights do not have to coincide with physical weaning, though they mostly do.

 If birth weights are not known, pre-weaning weight per day of age (WDA) can be used instead of pre-weaning ADG